Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 Who Is a Candidate for ED Treatment?

 Most men with ED are candidates for first-line PDE5 inhibitor therapy.
-A physician will screen for cardiovascular and medication contraindications before issuing a prescription.
+A doctor will screen for cardiovascular and medication contraindications before issuing a prescription.

 - Adult men aged 18+ with persistent ED -- Symptoms lasting more than 3 months warrant evaluation.